zmiff/Expensify-app/readme.md

-git init - Create a new git repo git status - View the changes to your project git add - Add files to staging area git commit - Creates a new ccommit with files from staging area git log - View recent commits
+git init - Create a new git repo git status - View the changes to your project git add - Add files to staging area git add . - add all files git add -a - add all modified flags git commit - Creates a new ccommit with files from staging area git log - View recent commits